open-source-labs/Chromogen/README.md

 ### Recoil Demo To-Do App

-Chromogen's [official demo app](demo-todo/README.md) provides a ready-to-run Recoil frontend with a number of different selector implementations to test against.
+Chromogen's [official Recoil demo app](demo-todo/README.md) provides a ready-to-run Recoil frontend with a number of different selector implementations to test against.
 It's available in the `demo-todo` folder of this repository and comes with Chromogen pre-installed; just run `npm install && npm start` to launch.

 <Br>